 The Residential Tenancies Act ( RTA ) is not easy to navigate.
-There have been succesive amendments to the RTA since it's enactment in 2004, the most recent in 2019.
-It is only this year in 2020 that a consolidated version of the RTA has been published.
+There have been succesive amendments to the RTA since it's enactment in 2004, the most recent in 2021.
+It is only in 2020 that a consolidated version of the RTA has been published.

 Opinion on the RTA still varies throughout the industry and those who have contacted the RTB for advice on the RTA can testify that they have received different answers to the same question depending on the day.
 This is a measure of the complexities involved.